mike-s123/MStar-WLAN/README.md

 ## Support

-There is none.
+There is none, although you can certainly ask.
+You'll get a better response if you can well document a bug.
 This was a personal project, I'm freely offering it to others for non-commercial use.
 Feel free to contribute back if you can.
 Things which need attention or might be an important future direction are commented with "TODO".

+## General answers (pick one)

+Yes.

+No.

+That's an important future direction.

+That's a significant third-party opportunity.

 ## More Info